-Scientific, academic-style evaluation has its place and can be quite useful in some situations.
-But the cost, level of scientific rigor and academic terminology has made evaluation frightening, off-putting or simply boring to the majority of action-oriented, program-focused, non-profit managers and staff.
+Scientific, academic-style evaluation has its place and can be quite useful in some situations, but the cost, level of scientific rigor, and academic terminology has made evaluation frightening, off-putting, or simply boring to the majority of action-oriented, program-focused, nonprofit managers and staff.

-And it has caused us to lose sight of the fact that any ordinary person, including program participants, can engage in figuring out whether or not a program is effective, a system is working, or an organization is having an impact.
+It has caused us to lose sight of the fact that any ordinary person, including program participants, can engage in figuring out whether or not a program is effective, a system is working, or an organization is having an impact.

 Done well, a simple, yet relevant, evaluation practice can significantly improve a program's effectiveness.

-Non-profit organizations are finding that it makes sense to place new emphasis on evaluation in order to:
+Nonprofit organizations are finding that it makes sense to place new emphasis on evaluation in order to: